Styles of Kung Fu in this course

 JKD restores the potency of the coiling & darting Snake side of Wing Chun, considering Wing Chun is said to have once been a combination of Snake and Crane systems from Shaolin.
 JKD makes Wing Chun footwork more agile, freeing the feet from the defensive back-foot Crane-style stance, taking example from Boxing, Fencing and other martial arts.

 Bruce also did Fencing as a child, Western Boxing in High School, and Judo at Uni.
 He continued to practise all these arts until the year he died.
-So this course is packed with demonstrations and words of wisdom from Bruce himself – every style of Kung Fu taught in this course is supplemented by examples from Bruce Lee.
+So this course is packed with demonstrations and words of wisdom from Bruce himself – every style of Kung Fu taught in this course is supplemented with examples from Bruce Lee.

-There are several prominent Kung Fu teachers around the world today who base their system on this great trio of styles – Tai Chi, Wing Chun & JKD – because they blend together so well, and the combined system covers all bases from tolerant pacifism to uncompromisingly swift assassination.
+There are several prominent Kung Fu teachers around the world today who base their system on this great trio of styles – Tai Chi, Wing Chun & JKD – because they blend together so well, and the combined system covers all bases from tolerant pacifism to swift assassination.

 Xing Yi

-I teach the Five Elements theory and the original Five Fists of Xing Yi.
 Five Elements theory is not strictly a necessary ingredient of being a complete fighter – some would say it’s even a step too far – an unhealthy distraction – but it’s a fascinating brain teaser and an aid for reflecting to help you develop from another angle.
 This system of martial theory offers new insights into classic Wing Chun and Tai Chi moves and combinations, answering some otherwise unanswered questions, and opening up a whole new world of mechanical logic to explore.
 There are very few schools in the world today, applying Xing Yi theory to Wing Chun mechanics – even fewer doing it comprehensively the other way round – but it makes so much sense I can’t not acknowledge it.
-If nothing else, the Five Elements theory from Xing Yi Quan helps to validate or criticise your favourite technique combinations to a level of detail & certainty that seems almost supernatural, like a reverse-engineered system of divination.
-And on the directly practical side, there are many classic Xing Yi techniques found in Tai Chi, Wing Chun, JKD – often not recognised as such, like the Drilling Fist – the Water Fist technique (the corkscrew forward motion of the fist as the elbow sinks down) which is commonly trained in Lap Sau drills.
+If nothing else, the Five Elements theory from Xing Yi Quan helps to validate or criticise your favourite technique combinations to a level of detail & certainty that seems almost supernatural.

 Five Styles